 Of course, online property search engines aren’t the end of the supposed online real estate revolution.
 In the past year or so, a new wave of online services have emerged that promise to completely cut the traditional real estate agent out of the transaction.
 Just make an offer, sign on the dotted line, and for a flat fee, an online team will keep the paperwork moving along.

 Most Realtors’ default reaction to these kinds of services tends to fall somewhere between exasperated skepticism and scorn.
-I feel like a more nuanced response is in order though.
+I feel a more nuanced response is in order though.

 I’m personally willing to entertain that there could some place in the market for these kinds of services and some situations where working with a discount, online-only brokerage could make perfect sense.

 Real estate should only continue to survive as a profession so long as agents can offer a service that’s worth the amount that they charge for it.
 If you don’t feel that service is worth your money, then you should certainly look at alternatives.
 But, as with any other kind of marketplace, consumers should be able to make an informed decision.